Hallelujah: Joe Burrow (2TDs) Leads Bengals Past Raiders, 26-19, To Snap Playoff Skid - CLNS Media

 The two teams were a combined 2-20 in the playoffs since that Friday night at Riverfront.

-The Raiders converted a pair of third down conversions, one on a 17-yard completion on third-and-2 to Zay Jones to midfield.
+To start the game, the Raiders converted a pair of third down conversions, one on a 17-yard completion on third-and-2 to Zay Jones to midfield.
 The second on a eight-yard completion to Darren Waller on third-and-3 to the Bengals 35.
 On the play, the Bengals showed a new wrinkle, dropping edge Sam Hubbard into linebacker position just before snap.
 But a false start on second down pushed the Raiders back to second-and-6.

 A diving pass break-up by Mike Hilton on a deep pass intended for Hunter Renfrow forced the Raiders to settle for a 47-yard Daniel Carlson field goal and a 3-0 lead.